 The DJUHSD has identified the need to maintain access to a broad course of study for economically disadvantaged pupils, homeless and foster youth, English learners, and economically disadvantaged students with disabilities.
 Our district has a noted gap on the College and Career Indicator (CCI) among the economically disadvantaged students with disabilities and English learners at a 'Medium' Performance Level when compared to all pupils and the economically disadvantaged subgroup who are attaining a 'Very High' Performance Level.
-The district intends on maintaining the 'Very High' California Dashboard CCI status for economically disadvantaged pupils and improving the English learner performance level.
-There is an additional gap in the dual enrollment credit attainment among all pupils (78%) and economically disadvantaged pupils (77.2%) when compared to English learners (65.9%), homeless youth (59.1%) and economically disadvantaged students with disabilities (44%).
+The district intends on maintaining the 'Very High' California Dashboard CCI status for economically disadvantaged pupils (78%) and economically disadvantaged pupils (77.2%) when compared to English learners (65.9%), homeless youth (59.1%) and economically disadvantaged students with disabilities (44%).
 Our district will continue to focus on the improved physical fitness outcomes of the economically disadvantaged subgroup.
 The 2019 Physical Fitness Test results for the economically disadvantaged improved in 5 of the 6 fitness zones over the baseline.
 Additionally, the district's goal is to continue maintaining or improving the CTE completion rate of economically disadvantaged pupils (39.8%), English learners (31.8%), and homeless youth (27.3%); performing in the top 25% in Visual Performing Arts, Mock Trial, and Academic Decathlon as well as improve the AP World Language passing rate for the economically disadvantaged pupils (71.4%) and increase the number of English learner and economically disadvantaged Biliteracy Seal eligible pupils.